PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 10:52:11
+Last updated: 2024-04-06 10:52:44
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams